Vaishnavi638/HR-Employee-Attrition/README.md

-# HR-Employee-Attrition
+# HR-Employee-Attrition Prediction Project using Python & Machine learning

-This is Hr employee Attrition Prediction Project using Python & Machine learning.
+This project analyzes employee data to identity key factores influcing attrition and predict whether an employee is likely to leave the company using various machine learning models.

 programming language : Python
 Libraries : Pandas, Matplotlib, Seaborn, Scikit-learn, SMOTE